Joey305/PRosettaC-Cleaner/README.md

-# clean_ptc_results
+# 🔬 PRosettaC-Cleaner

-`clean_ptc_results.py` is a small post-processing utility for **PRosettaC output folders generated on Pegasus2 at IDSC**.
-It is designed specifically for the `Results` directory structure produced by PRosettaC runs in that environment, where the final modeled ternary-complex PDB files are written as clustered and unclustered `combined_*.pdb` structures.

-This script is **not intended as a general PDB cleaner**.
-It exists for one very specific cleanup step in this workflow:

-- identify the `PTC` residue in each PRosettaC result structure
-- remove the **last three carbon atoms** from that `PTC` ligand (the highest-numbered `C##` atoms)
-- remove any directly bonded hydrogens attached to those deleted carbons
-- preserve the full `Results` folder layout
-- replace the original `Results` folder with the cleaned version
+> A lightweight post-processing utility for cleaning **PRosettaC ternary complex outputs** and preparing them for downstream analysis.

 ---

-## Why this script exists

-In the PRosettaC workflow, PROTAC conformers are generated and positioned using **virtual atoms** as geometric reference points.
-These virtual atoms help define anchor locations and orient the PROTAC correctly between the two ligand heads during sampling, alignment, and model construction.
-In practice, they help **center and place the PROTAC in the intended ternary-complex geometry** while the workflow is building candidate structures.

-By the time you are running this script, that stage is already complete.

-At the `Results` stage, PRosettaC has already used those geometric/placement conventions to produce final combined models.
-The extra terminal carbons in the `PTC` residue are no longer needed for placement or centering at this point, so this script removes them from the final output models as a **post-processing cleanup step**.

-In other words:

-- **during PRosettaC**: the virtual/placement representation is useful for building and centering the PROTAC
-- **at this cleanup stage**: that job is already done, and the final `Results` models can be trimmed for downstream use
+## 🚀 Overview

+`clean_ptc_results.py` is a workflow-specific cleanup tool designed for **PRosettaC output folders generated on Pegasus2 at IDSC**.

+It operates on the standard `Results/` directory and performs a **complete post-processing cleanup** of PRosettaC outputs by:

+- trimming residual linker/construction atoms from the `PTC` residue
+- removing attached hydrogens from those deleted atoms
+- preserving valid connectivity records
+- removing redundant unclustered files when the same structure already exists inside a cluster directory

+⚠️ This is **not** a general-purpose PDB cleaner.
+It exists for a very specific and practical cleanup stage in the PRosettaC workflow.

 ---

+## 🧠 Why this script exists

+During the PRosettaC workflow, PROTAC molecules are constructed and positioned using **virtual atoms** and an extended representation of the linker.
+These virtual atoms are useful during modeling because they help:

+- define anchor geometry between the two ligand heads
+- guide conformational sampling
+- center and orient the PROTAC correctly in the ternary complex

+These modeling aids are important **during PRosettaC generation**, but they are not meant to remain part of the final chemically meaningful structure.

+By the time PRosettaC writes the final PDB files into the `Results/` directory, the geometry-building step is already complete.
+However, residual atoms from that construction strategy can still persist in the final `PTC` residue representation.

+This script removes those leftover atoms so the final models are cleaner and more appropriate for:

+- downstream structural analysis
+- docking evaluation
+- molecular dynamics preparation
+- visualization and figure generation

+---

+## ⚠️ What gets cleaned up

+### 1. `PTC` linker artifact cleanup

+For each PRosettaC result structure, the script:

+- identifies the `PTC` residue
+- finds the **three highest-numbered carbon atoms** in that residue
+- removes those terminal carbons
+- removes any directly bonded hydrogens attached to those deleted carbons
+- rewrites `CONECT` records so the structure remains internally consistent

+These terminal carbons correspond to the residual atoms left behind from the virtual-atom / construction representation used during PRosettaC setup and placement.

+---

+### 2. Cluster-aware duplicate cleanup

+In addition to structural cleanup, the script also performs **file-level cleanup** across the PRosettaC `Results/` tree.

+If a file with the **same exact filename** exists:

+- at the top level of `Results/`, and
+- inside a cluster directory such as `cluster1/`, `cluster2/`, etc.

+then the top-level unclustered copy is removed.

+This means clustered results are treated as the **canonical retained outputs**, and redundant unclustered duplicates are discarded.

+✅ In practice, this makes the tool a more **complete cleanup utility for PRosettaC outputs**, not just a ligand-editing script.

+---

+## ✅ Final outcome

+After running the script, your `Results/` directory is cleaned so that it is:

+- free of leftover virtual-atom-derived terminal linker artifacts
+- stripped of redundant unclustered duplicates when clustered copies exist
+- more compact, consistent, and ready for downstream workflows

+---

-## Intended environment
+## 📁 Intended environment

-This script was written for:
+This script was written specifically for:

 - **PRosettaC outputs**
-- run on **Pegasus2**
+- generated on **Pegasus2**
-- from **IDSC**
+- from **IDSC workflows**
-- with a job directory containing a `Results/` folder like the standard PRosettaC output tree
+- using the standard PRosettaC-style `Results/` directory structure

 Typical example: